 MyDataModels allows domain experts such as manufacturing managers, maintenance managers, operation managers, facility managers to automatically build predictive models from their Small Data.
 They can use their raw data directly: no normalization, no need to handle outliers or engineer new features.
 Thanks to this limited data preparation, the predictive results from an historical dataset are obtained with a few clicks in less than two minutes on a standard laptop.

 MyDataModels brings a self-service solution for those who have Small Data and no data scientists.

 Manufacturers are constantly under pressure to stay competitive by optimizing processes, improving efficiency of aging infrastructure, reducing unplanned downtime, sudden failures and maintenance costs.

 A CXP Group study found that 95% of companies describe their current maintenance processes as ‘not very efficient’.
-As of now, production managers and machine operators operate on scheduled maintenance to prevent downtime.
+Production managers and machine operators operate normally on scheduled maintenance to prevent downtime.
 Unfortunately, 50% of these preventive maintenance activities are ineffective, i.e. they happen at a time when the machine does not need it.

-By using an automated machine learning solution like TADA, companies can now proactively identify problems by running a root cause analysis and push fixes including spare-parts, software, hardware and firmware to eliminate possible points of failure or degraded performance that end-users could experience – ultimately increasing customer satisfaction and competitive advantage.
+By using an automated machine learning solution like TADA, companies can now proactively identify problems by running a root cause analysis and push fixes including spare-parts, software, hardware and firmware to eliminate possible points of failure or degraded performance – ultimately increasing customer satisfaction and competitive advantage.